landportal/docker-yasgui/README.md

 #### ENABLE_ENDPOINT_SELECTOR
 Flag to enable the SPARQL endpoint input field.
 Defaults to `false`.
 Set to `true` if you want the user to be able to enter a custom SPARQL endpoint URL.
 If set to `false` all SPARQL queries will be executed against the `DEFAULT_SPARQL_ENDPOINT`.

+#### Added support for content negotiation

+See default.conf for proxying  landvoc sparql endpoint